mimelator/wavelength-arch-decoder/README.md

 ### 🎨 **Modern Web UI**
 - **Dashboard**: Overview of all repositories and statistics
 - **Repository Detail View**: Comprehensive tabs for each analysis aspect
-- **Real-Time Progress**: Live progress tracking with server polling
+- **Real-Time Progress**: Live progress tracking with server polling (⚠️ **Note**: For reliable progress updates during long analyses, check server logs—see Quick Start section)
 - **Entity Detail Modals**: Deep dive into any entity with relationships
 - **Search & Filter**: Advanced filtering across all entity types
 - **Responsive Design**: Works on desktop and mobile devices